sebfia/FSharp.Binseq/Readme.md

 let decoded = (Raw.fromBuffer Decoder.ofBookstore) buffer |> Result.defaultWith (fun e -> failwith e)
 ```

+### Using the Record Module

+The Record module provides functionality for writing and reading binary data with headers.
+This is particularly useful when dealing with files or streams that contain multiple records of different types.

+Here's how to use it with our complex types:

-### Working with Mixed Types in a single **Stream** and **Headers**
+### **Headers** - Working with Mixed Types in a Single Stream

-When writing different types to a binary sequence like a stream, a way to identify the type of data that follows is needed.
+When writing different types to a single binary sequence like a stream, a way to identify the type of data that follows is needed.
 This is typically done using a header containing:

 1. The **length** of the following data
 2. A Type **discriminator** (usually a byte)